 Getting Around Serengeti National Park

-|Car||You are welcome to explore Serengeti National Park by car, but it's not highly recommended.
+|Car||You are welcome to explore Serengeti National Park by car, but it's not recommended.
 While the roads are well traveled, they're not always clearly marked, which can make finding your way difficult.
-Drivers are required to pay an extra $5 USD fee each day per vehicle and are not allowed to drive in the park past 7 p.m.
+Drivers are required to pay an extra $5 fee every day per vehicle.
 Also, the park is relatively devoid of fuel stations, so unless you are familiar with the area, you may find yourself in a sticky situation.
-You can rent a car at Kilimanjaro International Airport, about a four-hour drive east of the park's Naabi Hill Gate entrance.|
+You can rent a car at Kilimanjaro International Airport.|

 Though the only options for getting around the park are to travel by safari tour or car, visitors can get to and from Serengeti National Park by plane.
 There are nine airstrips found inside the park.
 The Seronera airstrip serves Central Serengeti; the Lobo, Kleins and Kogatende airstrips provide access to the north; the Grumeti, Kirawira and Sasakwa airstrips offer service to the Western Corridor; and the Kusini and Ndutu airstrips are situated in Southern Serengeti.
 Regional Air Services, Air Excel and Auric Air Services operate daily flights to several of the park's airstrips from Arusha – a bustling city near Kilimanjaro International Airport.
 Round-trip flights generally cost between $396 and $435 per person.

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.